House at the End of the Street: Plot

-Later, some unruly high school boys pick a fight with Ryan and he flees, and Elissa drives to his house and extinguishes a fire the boys started.
-She finds tampons in the kitchen garbage and explores the house with suspicion until she finds the secret room and is attacked by Carrie-Anne, who is revealed to actually be Peggy.
-Ryan restrains "Carrie-Anne" while frantically screaming at Elissa to leave.
-Elissa finds blue contact lenses and Peggy Johns's wallet in the kitchen.
-Ryan has kidnapped the waitress and attempted to make her look like Carrie-Anne.
-Elissa tells Ryan she has to go home but Ryan hits her, knocking her unconscious.
+One night, a group of unruly high school boys pick a fight with him; he breaks one of their legs in self-defense and flees.
+Elissa drives to his house, finds tampons in the garbage, and discovers the secret room.
+She is attacked by Carrie-Anne, revealed to be Peggy.
+Ryan restrains "Carrie-Anne" as Elissa finds blue contact lenses and Peggy's wallet in the kitchen.
+Ryan has kidnapped Peggy and attempted to make her look like his sister.
+He knocks Elissa unconscious.

-Elissa wakes to find herself tightly tied to a chair.
-Ryan reveals to her that Carrie Anne didn't kill their parents.
-In fact, she died during the accident on the swing set.
-It was Ryan who killed their parents, after suffering years of abuse because they blamed him for his younger sister's death.
-This leads to the final revelation: The "Carrie Annes" he has been keeping in the basement were kidnapped women who he made up to look just like his younger sister.
+Elissa wakes tied to a chair.
+Ryan reveals that Carrie Anne didn't kill their parents.
+She had actually died during the accident on the swing set.
+It was Ryan who killed their parents after suffering years of abuse because they blamed him for his sister's death.
+The "Carrie Annes" he has been keeping in the basement were kidnapped women he made up to look just like his sister.

-He explains that he wants Elissa, but that he needs Carrie-Anne and knows that he cannot have both.
-Officer Weaver goes to Ryan's house to look for Elissa, but Ryan stabs him to death.
-Elissa frees herself and tries to escape in Ryan's car, but Ryan knocks her out with chloroform and traps her in his car trunk with Peggy's body.
-Sarah arrives and is also stabbed by Ryan.
-Elissa struggles out of the car and ultimately shoots Ryan with Weaver's gun.
-When she approaches him, he suddenly wakes up and grabs her wrist.
-When Ryan attempts to stab Elissa with the knife, Sarah strikes him in the head with the hammer.
+He decides to get rid of Peggy and make Elissa his new Carrie Anne.
+Officer Weaver arrives but Ryan stabs him to death.
+Elissa tries to escape in Ryan's car, but he knocks her out with chloroform and traps her in the car trunk with Peggy's body.
+Sarah arrives and is stabbed by Ryan.
+Elissa escapes and shoots Ryan with Weaver's gun.
+When he attempts to stab her, Sarah strikes him with a hammer.

 Elissa and Sarah move out and Ryan is placed in a psychiatric ward.
-A flashback had depicted Young Ryan in girl's clothing about to blow out birthday candles.
-His mother calls him "Carrie-Anne" and when Ryan protested that his name is Ryan, she just slapped him violently.
-While doing a puzzle, Ryan begins to hear the voices of his deceased parents saying that he is Carrie-Anne.
+He begins to hear the voices of his deceased parents calling him Carrie-Anne.
+A flashback reveals a young Ryan about to blow out birthday candles while dressed in girl's clothing.
+His mother refers to him as Carrie Anne; he protests that he is Ryan.
+She violently slaps him across the face in response, insisting he is Carrie Anne.

 Cast

 Production

 The film was originally announced in 2003 with Jonathan Mostow directing and Richard Kelly writing.
 The film went through development hell for seven years until production was revived in 2010 with Mark Tonderai directing and David Loucka writing, instead.

-Principal photography and filming mostly took place in Metcalfe, Ontario and Carp, Ontario from August 2, 2010, until September 3, 2010.
+Principal photography and filming mostly took place at Algonquin College located in Ottawa, Ontario, in Metcalfe, Ontario and Carp, Ontario from August 2, 2010, until September 3, 2010.